entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > - In those taxa that the pineal plate is fused with rostral plate, we use the rostropineal plate to represent the pineal plate.

+> - The coding of *Szelepis yunnanensis* is revised to 1.

 > - The coding of the new Xitun actinolepid is 1.

 > - The coding of *Panjiangosteus eurycephala* is 1.